Sonoma Cheese Factory: The Sonoma Cheese Factory today

 By the end of 1985, David Vivani served as president and Harland oversaw the cheese plant as general manager.
 Peter Vivani served as vice president of the company.
 The Sonoma Cheese Factory had annual sales of $5 million and was distributing their cheese nationwide.
 The company had 50 employees and produced 3 million pounds of Sonoma Jack annually.

 The following year, the television program Lifestyles of the Rich and Famous shot an episode in Sonoma.
 The show's host, Robin Leach toured the town with actor Judith Ledford, including sampling cheese with David Vivani at the Sonoma Cheese Factory.

 In 2001, listeria was found in a cheese sample at their production facility in Sonoma California, which stopped production and required production to be relocated to a new facility in Crescent City California.
 The next year the Viviani's split management of the retail operations to Pete Viviani and David Viviani oversaw cheese production.
 Monterey Gourmet Foods became an 80% stakeholder in Sonoma Cheese Factory in 2005.
 Since the majority, if not all, of the cheese was no longer being produced at the Sonoma Cheese Factory site in Sonoma, the facility underwent renovations to focus on retail in 2005.
 In 2012, the Viviani family re-acquired full ownership of the company.

 The Native Sons of the Golden West placed a plaque on the front exterior of the Sonoma Cheese Factory in 2009 to celebrate the legacy founder Celso Viviani and the Viviani cheese-making family.
 Pete Viviani died shortly after the dedication in June 2009.

 In 2020, the Sonoma Cheese Factory sold to Sonoma's Best Hospitality Group.

 In June 2024, the Sonoma Cheese Factory was sold to Anidel Hospitality.

 Cheese

 At its inception, the Sonoma Cheese Factory produced Italian-style hard cheeses and fresh cheeses, specifically cottage and cream cheese.
 Eventually, production shifted towards semi-hard cheeses, including their flagship cheese: Jack.
 Made from pasteurized cow milk, the Factory's Jack is a semi-hard cheese.
 They were the first cheese company in California to make a pepper Jack, which uses jalapeño and chili flakes for a spicy flavor.
-Today, they produce other Jack cheeses including garlic, Mediterranean, habañero, chipotle, pesto, smoked, lavender and a mild Cheddar cheese.
+Today, they produce other Jack cheeses including garlic, Mediterranean, habanero, chipotle, pesto, smoked, lavender and a mild Cheddar cheese.

 In 1987, the Sonoma Cheese Factory became the first California cheesemaker to win a medal in the United States Championship Cheese Contest, winning a gold and a bronze medal for their Sonoma Garlic Jack.